 If approved, a signed Memorandum of Agreement (MOA) will be emailed with the award notification and will need to be signed and returned within five business days.
 Additionally, a representative from funded projects is required to attend the closing dinner in late September 2020 to report out on what was achieved with the funding.

-Applications will be accepted March 1-August 1, 2020 via mail or email to:
+Applications can be sent via email to:

 Gina Craigo, Community Engagement Manager

 - Applications will be reviewed on a monthly, rolling basis.
 Applicants will be notified via email by the end of the month.

 - Up to 4 projects can still be funded.